 Makes 8 (1-cup) servings

-1/2 bunch (4-5 ounces) Dino or Tuscan kale, stems removed and leaves chopped into ribbons
+(4-5 ounces) dino or Tuscan kale, stems removed and leaves chopped into ribbons

 Heat a splash of olive oil in a large stock pot or Dutch oven over medium high heat.
 Add the turkey, season with some of the salt and pepper.
 Cook, breaking the turkey apart into crumbles with a wooden spoon, until cooked through, 6 to 8 minutes.
 Remove meat with a slotted spoon and set aside.

 If you have some fat left in the pan, drain off all but 1 tablespoon; if you don't have any fat left, add a tablespoon of olive oil.
 Reduce the heat to medium.
 Add the onions, season with some of the salt and pepper, and cook until the onions are softened, about 5 minutes.
 Add the garlic and stir until fragrant, about 30 seconds.

 Add the tomato paste, sugar, chili powder, cumin, oregano, and remaining salt and pepper to the onions and garlic.
 Cook for about a minute, stirring to combine the paste with the spices.
 Add the diced tomatoes and stir, scraping up any brown bits from the bottom of the pot.